Learnware-LAMDA/Beimingwu/README.md

-# BM-System
+# Beimingwu System
-BM System: A realization of learnware paradigm based on RKME specification
+Beimingwu: An Implementation of Learnware Dock System

 ## 1 hooks 配置